 Airport lounges are a somewhat luxurious haven offering travellers comfortable seating, a selection of complimentary alcoholic and non-alcoholic beverages, complimentary snacks and meals, dedicated bathroom facilities (in some cases also including showers), complimentary newspapers and magazines, and for some classes they even include chauffer and complimentary spa services!
 Sounds awesome, right?
-So, how do you get access to airport lounges without travelling business class?
+So, how to you get access to airport lounges?

 1. Purchase a day pass